Ireland has greater access to vaccines through EU, Donohoe says

 “I think the commission have done a very good job in very challenging circumstances to secure as much vaccine as possible for member states within the European Union, ” Mr Donohoe said on Monday after a meeting of the Eurogroup club of finance ministers of which he is president.

-The 27 EU member states jointly negotiated with pharmaceutical companies to secure early doses of the Covid-19 vaccines as they were in development by BioNTech-Pfizer, Moderna, and others.
+The 27 European Union member states jointly negotiated with pharmaceutical companies to secure early doses of the Covid-19 vaccines as they were in development by Pfizer-BioNTech, Moderna and others.

-Overall, the bloc has pre-booked more than 2 billion doses of vaccines that are in different stages of development, which will be allocated to member states in proportion to their population size.
+Overall, the bloc has pre-booked more than two billion doses of vaccines that are in different stages of development, which will be allocated to member states in proportion to their population size.

-Supplies of the Pfizer vaccine have been temporarily slowed because the company is expanding its main factory in Belgium to be able to produce 2 billion doses in 2021 instead of 1.3 billion.
+Supplies of the Pfizer vaccine have been temporarily slowed because the company is expanding its main factory in Belgium to be able to produce two billion doses in 2021 instead of 1.3 billion.

-This is expected to temporarily affect the countries supplied by the Belgian factory, including the UK, the EU, Canada and Norway, for up to three weeks before deliveries accelerate.
+This is expected to temporarily affect the countries supplied by the Belgian factory, including the United Kingdom, the EU, Canada and Norway, for up to three weeks before deliveries accelerate.

 The meeting of finance ministers was dedicated to discussing the economic impact of Covid-19 and the EU’s Recovery and Resilience Facility, an economic stimulus fund of €673 billion.

-The EU finance ministers were joined on their call by Professor Larry Summers, a former United States treasury secretary and an adviser to president elect Joe Biden.
+The EU finance ministers were joined on their call by Prof Larry Summers, a former United States treasury secretary and an adviser to president-elect Joe Biden.